-Southern WV Community & Technical College -Nursing P.O.
+Southern WV Community & Technical College - Nursing P.O.
 Box 2900 - Logan Campus Mount Gay, WV 25637

-Program Progression Policy

-(Progression, Re-Entry, Reapplication, Dismissal)
+Program Progression Policy (Progression, Re-Entry, Reapplication, Dismissal)

 Program: Nursing Section: Curriculum

 Approved by: Nursing Faculty Date adopted: 8/5/2015

-Reviewed 8/10/21
+Reviewed 5/9/22

 The following policy describes the student's progression through the nursing program at Southern West Virginia Community & Technical College.
 It includes factors that may impact their application, re-entry, and dismissal.
-This policy has been developed to facilitate the student's understanding of progression through each semester and the need for re-entry, dismissal, with/failure or reapplication to nursing program.
+This policy has been developed to facilitate the student's understanding of progression through each semester, to explain when a student is required to reapply, is eligible for re - entry, and the consequences of dismissal.